gigouni/test-tech-users/README.md

 ## 1.1.
 Development details

-- Free technos & libs until it match Node.js / TypeScript and allow a GraphQL API integration.
+- Free technos & libs until it matches Node.js / TypeScript and allow a GraphQL API integration.
   - Look for a convenient files structure and found out about [NestJS](https://github.com/nestjs/nest) (framework)
+    - New techno for me, a risk but also a way to challenge myself using a new framework which could be useful for Casap (_let's have fun!_)
+      - Proof of ability about reading documentation, assuming and using the content of a documentation for a task/project
     - Generate in a minute a working stack following standards/conventions
     - Integrate tools to improve development workflow
-    - New techno for me, a risk but also a way to challenge myself using a new framework which could be useful for Casap (_let's have fun!_)
-      - Proof of ability about reading documentation, assuming and using the content of a documentation for a task/project
     - Provide a bunch of [working examples](https://github.com/nestjs/nest/tree/master/sample)
       - Ease the development
       - Provide good code quality pattern
-      - Provide an impressive technical documentation about security practises
+      - Provide an impressive technical documentation about security practices
       - Is approved by the community!

-Test started the 26th of January, 2022 at 06h PM.
+Test started the 26th of January, 2022 at 18h00.
+Break time at 19h50 during 1h20 (dinner time + coffee reloading + Docker install).

 ## 1.2.
 Objectives